population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Estimation Strategy

-To examine the effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.
+To examine the effects of COVID-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

-Our main specification regresses outcomes, $Y$, on a set of variables using a linear fixed-effects model:[^3]
+Our main specification regresses outcomes, $Y$, on a set of variables using a linear fixed-effects model:[^linear_advantages]

 $$
 Y_{i,t} =  \sum_{t=1}^7 \beta_t 1[Round = t]  + \gamma Cases_{i,t}